Welcome to Stacy Hawkins Adams’ 2019 Summer Writing Series!

-Three writing workshops for aspiring authors and others interested in exploring their love of writing or interest in journaling.
+Writing workshops for aspiring authors and others interested in exploring their love of writing and/or writing for publication.
 Hosted at Lewis Ginter Botanical Garden in Richmond, Virginia by award-winning author, essayist and writer mentor Stacy Hawkins Adams.

 - Practice your craft in a beautiful setting, with an experienced, motivational instructor